 Please contact the MTI Project Group for assistance in specifying a wall-mount ADA Counter-Sink.
 These are ideal for restaurants, lobby bathrooms, ADA hotel guest rooms, suites for stadiums and more.
 View MTI Counter-Sinks.

-For all ADA tub and shower seats, take special note of additional information including but not limited to control and grab bar locations as well as types of pans and seat requirements for each.
+For all ADA shower seats, take special note of additional information including but not limited to control and grab bar locations as well as types of pans and seat requirements for each.
 For all seats, allowable stresses shall not be exceeded for materials used when a vertical or horizontal force of 250 pounds (1112 N) is applied at any point on the seat, fastener, mounting device, or supporting structure.
 MTI has a small assortment of ADA-compliant seats and can also build custom size and shape ADA seats to order (6-10 week lead time).
 Please contact MTI Project Group for custom inquiries.

 In transfer-type showers, the seat must also extend from the back to a point within 3″ from the front entry.
 The seat must installed so the top is within 17 19″ from the finished floor.